LucasArruda/Short-Tutorials/Testing-iPhone5-Dimensions-With-iPhone4/P0/content.md

 7. Once you are done, add the "Default-568h@2x.png" to your project again.

-If you have any issues with this - please don't hesitate to contact me: benji@makegameswith.us
+If you have any issues with this - please don't hesitate to contact me: benji@makeschool.com

 Happy Coding!